-Check the tires – The wet, icy and snowy conditions of winter can reduce tire traction, increasing the risk of skids.
-So, make sure your tires have at least 1/8-inch of tread on them.
-You may even want to replace your tires with snow tires, which are equipped with special compounds to enhance traction on slick roadways.
+- Check the tires – The wet, icy and snowy conditions of winter can reduce tire traction, increasing the risk of skids.
+Make sure your tires have at least 1/8-inch of tread on them and consider replacing tires with snow tires, which are equipped with special compounds to enhance traction on slick roadways.

-- Check the battery – Cold weather can affect batteries’ cranking power, potentially cutting it down by as much as half when temperatures plummet to zero degrees (F).
-So, check your battery’s fluid level and charge state; if you don’t know how to do this, take your vehicle to a service station.
+- Check the battery – Cold weather can affect a batteries cranking power, potentially cutting it down by as much as half when temperatures plummet to zero degrees.
+Check your battery’s fluid level and charge state; if you don’t know how to do this, take your vehicle to a service station.
 If your battery is not maintaining a charge, replacing it now – before the severe cold of winter sets in – will be essential.

 - Replenish the fluids – Namely, check your vehicle’s wiper fluid and oil levels and replenish these as needed.
 You may want to actually do an oil change, replacing your oil with one that has a “W” in its viscosity index (indicating it is specially formulated for winter use).